romaindegivry/sweptWingMeshAnalysis/README.md

 # Swept Wing Panel Code Mesh Analysis

-Python and shell scripts used to perform a mesh convergence analysis on swept wing 3D panel codes
+Python and shell scripts used to perform a mesh convergence analysis on swept wing 3D panel codes results.zip contains a large number of pre-computed meshes.

 # Scope
 This code was intended to solve the last question of the Low Speed Flow Past a High Aspect Ratio Swept Wing laboratory exercise from AE3-417